Our policy work

 Our aim is for our policy making to be as inclusive as possible of our broad membership, representing the diversity of school trusts.

-Unlike more traditional associations, we do not have a policy-making body that is directly elected; instead, we have an open and agile approach that seeks to be iterative, evidence-based and broadly influenced.
+We have an open and agile approach that seeks to be iterative, evidence-based and broadly influenced.
 We seek to follow the principles of open policy making and design.

 We are strictly apolitical.
 We work with the government of the day, political parties and politicians across the spectrum to advance education for public benefit.
 We take care to comply with our duties under charity law: